farshidtz/wot-discovery-testing/directory/README.md

         URL of the directory service
 -v
         verbose: print additional output
+--run regexp
+        Run only those tests and examples matching the regular expression.
 ```

+For example, `--run=TestCreateThing` can be set to run only the test function named `TestCreateThing`.

 The following commands should be executed from the current (i.e. `directory`) directory.